Critical incident response

 COVID-19 Update: LifeWorks (formerly Morneau Shepell) has begun to safely provide onsite delivery of Critical Incident Response services as needed, though the recommended delivery of this service is still virtual or by phone.

-Critical Incident Response
+What is Critical Incident Response?

-Access CIR Services
+Access CIR services

 There is a charge for CIR services.
-The ministry or agency representative who requests this service will receive a bill through the BC Public Service Agency.
-The minimum cost for CIR Services is $525 ($175/hour, three hour minimum).
-Services are $175 per hour, per counsellor beyond the first three hours.
+The ministry or agency representative who requests the service will receive a bill through the BC Public Service Agency.
+The minimum cost for CIR Services is $525 ($175 per hour, three hour minimum/) Services are $175 per hour, per counsellor beyond the first three hours.
 Additional travel costs may also be charged depending on the location of the service.

-When to Access CIR Services
+When to access CIR services

-Common examples of incidents where CIR services can be used include (but are not limited to)
+Common examples of incidents where CIR services can be used include (but are not limited to):